software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Create an issue for each task.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 15
+>
+> Plan the tasks for the sixth user story, "{{site.sprint_1_user_story_6}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 21 for some implementation tips and to get an idea what the implementation could look like.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 1".
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .note }

 > User story related tasks can be included in the user story issue's description as a [task list](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists):